voidshine/dameo_book/Introduction.md

 *28.a8a1!	…*

-Now Black's king is caught on the h1 field, so I must first distract the white king.
+Now Black's king can be caught by majority capture from the h1 field, so I must first distract the white king.

 *28…		b7a6!*
 *29.a1:a8	h2h1*